afnog/sse/virtualization/ganeti-exercise.md

 You can use multiple clusters for different physical locations for example.
 All the nodes in the cluster expect to have very high bandwidth between them, for example for DRBD repication.
+If you have more than ~40 nodes in your cluster, Phil Regnauld recommends that you start a new cluster rather than adding more nodes.

 #### Partitioning